 3. Length of Credit

 The length of credit history makes up 15% of your credit score.
 This is why consumers with longer credit histories are able to achieve those seemingly elusive 800 and above credit scores.
-In order to achieve higher credit scores, you must have “OPEN” accounts for at least 7 years.
+Typically, in order to achieve higher credit scores, you must have “OPEN” accounts for at least 7 years.
 Of course these accounts must be in good standing and have an excellent payment record.

 You can actually raise your credit score by keeping accounts open past 7 years.
 There may be accounts that have been unused for several years but remain on your credit report.
 Do not close old, unused accounts, leave them alone.
 Ideally, let older accounts remain open with a small amount of activity that is paid in full monthly.